 Please don’t hesitate to call or send us an email.
 We would love to hear from you!

 In our own showroom old doors have been reused in the design of the new bar

 Every day there are companies that decide to renew their interior or replace their furniture.
 Furniture is old, worn, no longer suffices or the colour no longer matches the rest of the interior.

 We use a specially developed app.
 Based on the inventory we will determine which pieces of furniture can be reused, repaired or redeployed and which parts we can use to create new furniture.

-Not only chairs, but also desks are suitable for revitalisation projects.
-We have recently revitalised dozens of sit-sit desks to sit-stand desks.
+For another circular design project sit-sit desks have been revitalised to sit/stand desks.
 An adjustment to the frame made the desks more stable, and employees can now also stand while working.
 The added partition walls – made from our own textile waste – provide additional privacy and better acoustics in the office.

 It goes without saying that all materials have been reused as much as possible.
 Desk tops, legs and sockets have been reused without making any adjustments.

 The above projects are not the only ones.

 For the following organisations we have realised a circular design: